aftersound/weave/docs/data-insight-delivery-solution.md

 ## The Practices and associated issues

-The approach is sound and clear.
+The approach is simple and clear on the surface.
 But there are many issues when time comes to implementations and practices.
 Among all, the biggest one is **purpose-built solution**.
 The dynamics between data teams and product experience teams and the mindset at each end often play a big part in creating **purpose-built solutions**.